-Jody Berland is a scholar whose research and teaching provide interdisciplinary explorations of nature, technology and representation in visual and sonic media culture.
-Her latest book, Virtual Menageries: Animals as Mediators in Network Cultures (MIT Press and Leonardo Books, 2019), addresses the widespread appearance of animals as emissaries in colonial and contemporary visual and digital culture.
+Jody Berland is a professor of humanities at York University in Toronto.
+Her research and teaching involve interdisciplinary explorations of technologically mediated encounters with music, time and space, animals, and nature.
+Her latest book, Virtual Menageries: Animals as Mediators in Network Cultures (MIT Press and Leonardo Books, 2019), addresses the widespread use of animals as emissaries in colonial and contemporary visual, digital and musical culture.
 Her book North of Empire: Cultural Technologies and the Production of Space (Duke University Press, 2009) won the G. Robinson Book Prize from the Canadian Communication Association.
-She has edited a number of books, journals, and journal special issues and is Editor Emerita of TOPIA: Canadian Journal of Cultural Studies.
+She has edited a number of books, journals, and journal special issues and is the former editor of TOPIA: Canadian Journal of Cultural Studies.